 Where can I do it?

-You can choose to complete your course in Port Elizabeth in the "Rainbow Nation" of South Africa.
+You can choose to complete your course in either Port Elizabeth or Kruger National Park in the "Rainbow Nation" of South Africa.
 Port Elizabeth is South Africa's second oldest city, a coastal town of cosmopolitan vibrancy and beautiful landscapes, along the renowned Garden Route.
 Kruger is one of South Africa's most famous and well-established national parks, and encompasses some of Africa's rarest wildlife in a dramatic backdrop of lush savannah and craggy mountainsides.